List of Emmerdale characters introduced in 2003: Gordon Livesy

 2 weeks later, Chas vandalises Gordon's car, sprays 'Paedo' on the car and shouts at neighbours accusations of Gordons activities.
 Robert arrives and drags Chas away.
 Chas then received a warning by DS Wise (Neil Roberts).
 Aaron arrived and was furious at what his mother had done.
 When Chas arrived at the police station, Aaron told her to tell the officers that Gordon is innocent or he will walk away from her.
 However Chas reveals the situation to Diane, Doug Potts (Duncan Preston), James (Bill Ward), Emma (Gillian Kearney) and Finn Barton (Joe Gill), telling them that Gordon abused Aaron.
 This left Aaron upset and furious at Chas for revealing his secret to the public and told her to stay away from him.

-3 days later, another male victim came forward to the police and says Gordon abused him but later, revealed Robert paid Gordon's neighbour Ryan Harred (George Sampson) to lie to the police to get Gordon charges.
-Gordon went to the pub to see Chas, believe she paid Ryan to lie to the police but have no idea it was Robert.
-Gordon pinned Chas against a wall and threatening her.
-Chas' cousin Marlon Dingle (Mark Charnock) walk in and grab Gordon away from Chas before the police arrived and they took Gordon away.
+Three days later, another male victim came forward to the police and says Gordon abused him but later, revealed Robert paid Gordon's neighbour Ryan Harred (George Sampson) to lie to the police to get Gordon charged.
+Gordon went to the pub to see Chas, believing she paid Ryan to lie to the police but he had no idea it was Robert.
+Gordon pinned Chas against a wall and threatened her.
+Chas' cousin Marlon Dingle (Mark Charnock) walked in and grabbed Gordon separating him from Chas before the police arrived taking Gordon away.
 Later, Robert admits to Chas, he was the person who paid Ryan.
-2 days later, Aaron learns about Robert's deal with Ryan, Aaron warns Robert, if the case fall apart, he will blamed it on him.
-The next day, Aaron visits Ryan and told him to drop his statement and keep the money what Robert give.
-Then Aaron visiting Gordon who told Aaron that he's blown the case, insisting that he'll inform the police about his lying before close the door on him.
-Aaron returns and learns the police had charges Gordon.
+Two days later, Aaron learns about Robert’s deal with Ryan, Aaron warns Robert, if the case falls apart, he will blame him.
+The next day, Aaron visits Ryan and tells him to drop his statement and to keep the money that Robert gave him.
+Then Aaron visits Gordon who tells Aaron that he's blown the case, insisting that he'll inform the police about his lying before closing the door on him.
+Aaron returns and learns the police had charged Gordon.

 In March 2016, in his plea hearing, Gordon pretended to be struggling to walk, and collapsed, explaining it was the side effects of his chemotherapy.
 Gordon pleaded not guilty and he was released on bail once again.
 Gordon requested to be escorted from the court.
 The following day, Gordon's daughter, Liv, visited him.
 Liv questioned him about Aaron's allegations, but Gordon protested his innocence and gave Liv his mother's necklace.
 Liv later ran out of Gordon's house and into Aaron, and apologised to her brother.
 The following day, Liv and Gordon met up and Liv informed him that her mother had made a statement to the police.